Juan-Pestana/bretopolitan/gym_scheduler_tasks.md

 ---

-### Task 4.2: Build Trainer Schedule Creation Form
+### Task 4.2: Trainer Booking Functionality (REVISED)

-**Description**: Create a form for admins to set up recurring weekly slots for trainers.
+**Description**: Trainers can book their own gym time slots, similar to neighbors but with relaxed restrictions.

-**User Story**: As an admin, I want to create recurring weekly gym slots for trainers so that they can consistently train their clients.
+**User Story**: As a trainer, I want to book gym slots for my training sessions so that I can schedule time with my clients.

-**Form Fields**:

-- Select trainer (dropdown of users with role 'trainer')
-- Day(s) of week (checkboxes: Mon-Sun)
-- Start time (dropdown: 00:00, 00:30, 01:00, ..., 23:30)
-- End time (dropdown)
-- Number of weeks (1-12)
+**Booking Rules for Trainers**:

+- ✅ Can book up to 4 weeks (28 days) in advance (vs 7 days for neighbors)
+- ✅ Can book multiple slots per day (no daily limit like neighbors)
+- ✅ Maximum 90 minutes per booking (same as neighbors)
+- ✅ Must book in 30-minute increments (:00 or :30)
+- ✅ Gym hours: 6:00 AM - 10:00 PM
+- ✅ No overlapping bookings (same as all users)

 **Acceptance Criteria**:

-- Form renders with all fields
-- Validation: end time after start time, at least one day selected, valid trainer
-- Preview of what will be created (e.g., "Will create 24 bookings over 12 weeks")
-- Submit button
+- ✅ Trainers can access the booking calendar
+- ✅ Trainers can book slots within 4-week window
+- ✅ Trainers can create multiple bookings per day
+- ✅ Calendar navigation limited to 4-week range for trainers
+- ✅ Validation enforces trainer-specific rules

+**Status**: COMPLETED - Implemented in API validation and CalendarView component

 ---

-### Task 4.3: Implement Recurring Booking Generation
+### Task 4.3: NOT APPLICABLE (REMOVED)

+**Previous Description**: Implement Recurring Booking Generation
-**Description**: Create API logic to generate individual booking records for a recurring schedule.

-**User Story**: As an admin, when I submit a trainer schedule, the system creates all individual booking instances so that the gym calendar reflects the trainer's availability.

-**Logic**:

-- Create parent booking record with `is_recurring = TRUE`
-- Generate child bookings for each occurrence (up to 12 weeks)
-- Each child has `recurring_parent_id` pointing to parent
-- All bookings assigned to the selected trainer

-**Acceptance Criteria**:

-- POST endpoint `/api/admin/recurring-bookings`
-- Generates correct number of instances
-- Properly calculates dates (e.g., "every Tuesday" for 12 weeks)
-- Handles multiple days (e.g., Mon & Wed)
-- All instances visible in calendar
-- Transaction: all or nothing (rollback on error)
+**Reason for Removal**: Based on the revised use case, trainers book their own time slots individually rather than having admins create recurring schedules for them.
+This simplifies the system and gives trainers more flexibility.

+If recurring bookings are needed in the future, this task can be re-implemented as an optional feature.

 ---